Table of Contents

 Restore Settings to their original defaults

 This resets only the Chrome browser.
-Use this option if you want to restore Chrome to its original settings, or, if you think an extension or app changed your browser settings, use this option to restore peace and calm!
+Use this option if you want to restore Chrome to its original settings, or, if you think an extension or app changed your browser settings, use the option to restore peace and calm!

 Here is a list of things that will be restored to their default values: